 - Inquire especially as to the value of training programs.
 Are they helpful?
 Do they address the right areas?
 Are they worth the time being spent on them?
 What future developmental experiences would employees like to see?

-- These follow-up meetings are also good times to hear their assessment of the employee onboarding process thus far.
+These follow-up meetings are also good times to hear employees’ assessment of the onboarding process thus far.